-Since the beginning of this year, service members victimized children in 133 out of 301 sex crime convictions, with charges ranging from rape to distributing child pornography.
+Since the beginning of this year, children were the victims in 133 out of 301 sex crime convictions against service members — including charges ranging from rape to distributing child pornography.

-"This disturbing report exposes, once again, that our military's justice system has glaring and unacceptable failures," Rep. Niki Tsongas, D-Mass, said Wednesday of AP's investigation.
-Tsongas, co-chair of the congressional Military Sexual Assault Prevention Caucus, said she would be taking a closer look at what she described as "alarming findings."
+"This disturbing report exposes, once again, that our military's justice system has glaring and unacceptable failures," Rep. Niki Tsongas, D-Mass., said Wednesday of AP's investigation.
+Tsongas, co-chair of the congressional Military Sexual Assault Prevention Caucus, said she will be taking a closer look at what she described as "alarming findings."

 The military justice system operates independently of state and federal criminal courts.
 The U.S. Constitution mandates a presumption of openness in civilian courts — trials are open to the public, as are court filings, including motions and transcripts, with exceptions for documents that have been sealed.
-Anyone can walk into a county or U.S. courthouse and ask to read a case file, on demand, without providing a reason.
+Anyone can walk into any county or U.S. courthouse and ask to read a case file without providing a reason beyond curiosity.
 That openness is designed to provide accountability.

-Asked why the biggest group of inmates is behind bars for sex crimes against kids, Pentagon officials said judges and juries view these crimes as intolerable and are more likely to impose harsher prison terms.
-They also said military prosecutors pursue verdicts in cases their civilian counterparts would never take to court — and the confinement numbers reflect that commitment.
+Asked why the biggest group of military inmates is behind bars for sex crimes against kids, Defense Department officials said judges and juries view these crimes as intolerable and are more likely to impose harsher prison terms.
+Adult sexual assault cases can be more ambiguous, particularly if alcohol is involved, and punishments can vary.
+They also said military prosecutors pursue verdicts in cases their civilian counterparts would never take to court, and the confinement numbers reflect that commitment.

 Air Force Col. Chuck Killion, director of the Air Force judiciary, said that since 2008 the Air Force has secured convictions in 199 out of 223 child sexual assault cases — an 89 percent rate.

 "It's not as if there are child sex crimes being swept under the rug somewhere," Killion said.
 "We simply don't do that."